-Complete placement test to determine eligibility to enroll in Math & English Courses.
+Complete placement test to determine eligibility to enroll in Math & English Courses (for Transfer Track AAS-T students only).
 For more information about scheduling placement testing visit https://www.wwcc.edu/testing/.

 Note: Students accepted into the Enology & Viticulture Program will be eligible to apply for an additional set of department scholarships.
 More information regarding the EV scholarships will be sent upon acceptance into the program.

 Submit your current typed résumé and an essay covering the topics listed below to the EV Program Coordinator, Danielle Swan-Froese, via e-mail to [email protected].

 Essay requirements –typed, 500 words or less, covering the following topics: Why are you interested in studying enology & viticulture?
 What do you see as your role in the future of the wine industry?

 Schedule an interview with the Enology & Viticulture faculty.
 The interview can take place in-person at the Institute for Enology & Viticulture or over the phone.

 To qualify for priority acceptance for Fall 2019, submit your application by April 5, 2019.
 Applicants will be notified of their admission status by May 10, 2019.
 Applications will be accepted after that date and admission granted on a space available basis for qualified applicants.

 The following criteria will be used to evaluate applicants: